- The patch is placed on the upper arm, lower stomach, buttocks, or back.

 Before you start using the hormonal patch, it’s important to tell your health care provider if you:

-- have ever been told that you have a blood disorder or clotting problems
+- have ever been told that you or a family member have or has a blood disorder or clotting problems

 - are taking any other hormonal medicine such as birth control pills, etc.